phazelift/words.js/README.md

 words.js
 ========

-**words.js** is a library/toolbox for working with words in a string.
+**words.js** is a library/toolbox for working with strings and words.
 Great for handling command-line or text input, educational tools, word-games, text filters, password generators, etc..
 <br/>
 ___